This is a guest post by Amber Bradshaw of the Coastal Homestead.

 - CWP (Concealed Weapons Permit)

-If we evacuate, they (military or law enforcement officials) will require this information in order to be allowed back to your home.
+Consider keeping critical documents in ziplock bags.
+If we evacuate, the military or law enforcement officials will require this information in order to be allowed back to your home and you may need it in the event of your home being destroyed.

 Photos – Before disaster hits it is a good idea to take pictures of your entire property, inside and out.
-Save a copy of these pictures to a flash drive and store in a safe place.
+Save a copy of these pictures to a flash drive and store in a safe place (and if possible make a copy in a secure online location).
 Insurance, FEMA, or even the law enforcement will need copies for proof in the event that disaster strikes.
+And take pictures after the fact.

-Prior to the hurricane arrival, we stage all of our emergency candles and matches.
+Prior to the hurricane arrival, we stage all of our emergency candles, a radio , regular matches and regular matches.
 We also make sure all of our flashlights have fresh batteries, plus extra batteries in several rooms of our home.
+Also make sure you solar charger is functioning to recharge batteries and your smartphone(s)

 Hurricane Prep #11 – Laundry